October 21, 2023Review Recipe

-We wholeheartedly believe that this is the best shrimp recipe you’ll ever taste.
-Hot, spicy and delicious, this classic Creole-inspired dish is perfect as an appetizer, a healthy main course with rice or noodles for an easy meal or to be served on a buffet.
+We wholeheartedly believe that this is the best spicy garlic shrimp recipe you’ll ever taste.
+Hot, spicy, and flavorful, this classic Creole-inspired dish is perfect as an appetizer, a main course with rice or noodles for an easy meal, or to be served on a buffet.

 Yes, you can use frozen shrimp.
-Just thaw the shrimp and add to your recipe.
+Just thaw the shrimp and add it to your recipe.

 Spicy Garlic Shrimp

-- 1 serrano pepper ~¼ cup, sliced and seeds removed if sensitive to spice
+- 1 serrano pepper, about ¼ cup, sliced and seeds removed if sensitive to spice

-- 1 tablespoon lime juice ~½ of one lime
+- 1 tablespoon lime juice, approximately ½ of one lime

 - 1 tablespoon orange juice